DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 You can initialize a selector with any of these objects.

-* Function.
+* A regular function.
 Executed on the client side.
 Must return a DOM node, array of DOM nodes, NodeList, HTMLCollection, `null` or `undefined`.
 Cannot use outer-scope variables from test code.

     ```js